syatheen/NIDIS/nidis/model/nclimgrid/spatial_resolution/README.txt

 -> VegDRI/RefArraysForPrcntl_ClimGrid.py : 68: 'VegDRI'
      Note that this VegDRI/RefArraysForPrcntl_ClimGrid.py is still the initial code structure, I have to change this to final structure.

+-> QuickDRI/InfoArraysForPrcntl_ClimGrid.py : 69: 'QuickDRI'
+     Note that this QuickDRI/InfoArraysForPrcntl_ClimGrid.py is still the initial code structure, I have to change this to final structure.